rust-lang/book/src/ch15-00-smart-pointers.md

 sense, `String` and `Vec<T>` from Chapter 8 are both smart pointers.
 They own some memory and allow you to manipulate it, and have metadata (like their capacity) and extra capabilities or guarantees (`String` data will always be valid UTF-8).
-Another good example is `File`, which we used for our I/O project in Chapter 12: it owns and manages a file handle that the operating system gives us, and allows us to access the data in the file.
 The characteristics that distinguish a smart pointer from an ordinary struct are that smart pointers implement the `Deref` and `Drop` traits, and in this chapter we'll be discussing both of those traits and why they're important to smart pointers.

 Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won't cover every smart pointer that exists.